Bam Childress

-Brandon "Bam" Childress (born March 31, 1982) is a former gridiron football wide receiver.
-He was signed by the New England Patriots as an undrafted free agent in 2005.
-He played college football at Ohio State.
-Childress was also a member of the Philadelphia Eagles and Saskatchewan Roughriders.
+Brandon N. "Bam" Childress (born March 31, 1982) is an American former professional football player who was a wide receiver for the New England Patriots of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was signed by the Patriots as an undrafted free agent in 2005.
+Childress was also a member of the NFL's Philadelphia Eagles and Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 Over the course of his junior year playing football at St. Peter Chanel High School in Bedford, Ohio, Childress set school season receiving records for catches (53) and yardage (874).
 As a basketball player at Chanel, Childress also helped lead the Firebirds to a perfect 26–0 season and the Division III state title averaging 18 points per game.

 Chanel's football team went 13–1 during Childress' senior season in 1999.
 The team lost in the Division V state semi-final to Amanda Clearcreek as Childress amassed more than 300 total yards.
 For the season, he totaled 41 receptions for 754 yards and 11 touchdowns.
 He also added over 700 yards on punt returns and over 600 yards on kickoff returns.

 Childress closed his career as the school's all-time leader in scoring (202 points), touchdowns (33), receiving yards (2,258), TD receptions (21), punt returns for a touchdown (seven) and all-purpose yardage (7,103).

 He was named Ohio's Mr. Football in 1999 as the state's top player.